Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-We are so excited today because we will be at our targeted destination for the Everest Trek.
+We are so excited today because we will reach our target destination for the Everest Trek.

 Anyway, start your trip early in the morning, right after breakfast.
 We trek to Gorakshep (5184m), have lunch, and trek to Everest Base Camp (5364m) with warm clothes but without luggage.